-Heart Attack Symptoms and Diagnosis
+Symptoms and diagnosis

-Heart Attack Tests and Treatments
+Tests and treatments

 Your doctor may order a cardiac catheterization.
-This is a probe that’s inserted into your blood vessels so your doctor can view areas where plaque may be built up.
-Your doctor can also inject dye into your arteries through the catheter and take an x-ray to see how the blood flows and view areas of blockage.
+This is a probe that’s inserted into your blood vessels through a soft flexible tube called a catheter.
+It allows your doctor to view areas where plaque may have built up.
+Your doctor can also inject dye into your arteries through the catheter and take an X-ray to see how the blood flows as well as view any blockages.

-- angioplasty: opens the blocked artery by using a balloon or by removing the plaque build up
+- angioplasty: opens the blocked artery by using a balloon or by removing the plaque buildup

-- aspirin and/or other anti-platelet drugs
+- aspirin and/or other antiplatelet drugs

 - drugs to break up clots

 Since heart attacks are often unexpected, an emergency room doctor is usually the first to treat them.
 After the person is stable, they are transferred to a doctor that specializes in the heart (called a cardiologist).